afadesigns/envkeep/README.md

 source = "aws-sm:prod/database/url" # Fetched via the 'aws-sm' backend
 ```

-When you run `envkeep check`, the tool will automatically discover and invoke the appropriate plugin.
+When you run `envkeep check`, the tool will automatically discover and invoke the plugin.
 Remotely fetched values take precedence over values in the local `.env` file.

 See the [plugin development guide](docs/plugins.md) for details on creating your own backends.